ewallquist/openhab2-addons/addons/binding/org.openhab.binding.verisure/README.md

 This binding supports the following thing types:

-* ClimateSensor
+* Climate Device
-* Yaleman Doorlock
+* Yaleman SmartLock
-* User presense
+* User Presence
-* Door/Window status
+* Door/Window Status
-* The Alarm Status on the bridge
+* Alarm Status

 ###Binding Configuration###
 You will have to configure the bridge with username and password, these must be the same values as used when logging into mypages.verisure.com.
+You can also configure your pin-code to be able to lock/unlock the SmartLock and arm/unarm the alarm.

 ###Discovery###
 After the configuration of the Verisure Bridge all of the available Sensors, Doors and Locks will be reported in the inbox.